-Nissan’s premium Brand Infiniti has begun trial production runs at its new production facility in Aguascalientes, Mexico, and its expected to officially start operations by late November, state-owned news outlet Notimex revealed.
+Nissan’s premium Brand Infiniti has begun production test runs at its new production facility in Aguascalientes, Mexico, and its expected to officially start operations by late November, state-owned news outlet Notimex revealed.

 The news agency also confirmed the QX50 compact SUV to be the first model to roll out of the US$ 1.2 billion production facility built by a joint venture between Infiniti and Mercedes Benz.
 It’s worth noticing that the original plan was to build three different models at the plant, but nowadays it’s unclear if that goal is still pursued.